 The first book in the series, Making the Team, mentions Waitangi Day and the Apology to the Stolen Generations – the significance of ‘culture’ to both Dylan and Justice Jones is unmissable.
 Throughout the books, there is plenty of positive reinforcement about the value of education.

 - Want more?
 See Magabala Books website and the accompanying teachers’ notes.
-You’ll find more about Scott Prince on Prince’s personal website, and there are details of some of his current ambassador roles at the NRL’s One Community site and at the ARTIE Academy.
-For more about Dave Hartley, including his teaching career and his work with the Stronger Smarter Institute, visit MATSITI (More Aboriginal and Torres Strait Islander Teachers Initiative).
+You’ll find more about Scott Prince on the Deadly Choices website, and there are details of some of his current ambassador roles at the ARTIE Academy.

 Rocket Launcher: A Rugby League Adventure for Fans by Michael Westlake and Trevor Gillmeister (2012).
 Ages 9+.